 Under that umbrella, our project will provide scientific knowledge and empirical information to researchers, students, practitioners, the media as well as international institutions, to understand the complexities of the profession, as well as the influence that different internal and external factors have on the practice of journalism worldwide.

-Thanks to the effort of different high-quality scholars from 19 countries, the first wave of our JRP project (2013-2018) analyzed the performance of professional roles in more than 35,000 news of print media.
+Thanks to the effort of different high-quality scholars from 18 countries, the first wave of our JRP project (2013-2018) analyzed the performance of professional roles in print media.
 Likewise, the project studied the existing gap between the journalists’ attitudes and their professional practice.
-More than 800 journalists were surveyed.

-Taking advantage of the foregoing version of the study, the new wave of the Project will compare the presence of different journalistic roles in the news content of television, radio, print and online media, understanding the influence that different platforms have on the performance of different journalistic functions across different media systems, as well as the influence that characteristics and attitudes of journalists have on the practice of journalism.
+Taking advantage of the foregoing version of the study, the Second Wave of the Project (2019-2023) compares the presence of different journalistic roles in the news content of television, radio, print and online media, understanding the influence that different platforms have on the performance of different journalistic functions across different media systems, as well as the influence that characteristics and attitudes of journalists have on the practice of journalism.